 They pay $4 for every signup you get from the UK, USA, Canada New Zealand, Singapore and Australia & $2 for anybody that signs up from anywhere else around the world which is pretty sweet indeed.

-The reason they pay higher for those countries listed above is because generally that’s where higher quality traffic comes from – which basically means people more likely to spend money.
+The reason they pay higher for those countries listed above is that generally, that’s where higher-quality traffic comes from – which basically means people more likely to spend money.

 The creator of Yoonla, Reno Van Boven, makes money whenever anybody signs up to the web hosting or email marketing tools that he recommends so he’s paying more for the people that are more likely to sign up to them.
 Makes sense!

-On top of that there is also mention of additional products being added to the training process through which you will personally be able to earn affiliate commissions on as well as the initial CPA commissions.
+On top of that, there is also mention of additional products being added to the training process through which you will personally be able to earn affiliate commissions as well as the initial CPA commissions.